Get Our FREE Guide to Landing a Remote Job You Love

 One of the big ones is getting used to being on video chat with clients and coworkers via apps like Google Meet and Zoom.
 Interacting remotely is a whole different animal than in-person, and you’ll put yourself in a good position to find a remote job (and excel once you get there) if you’re comfortable with interacting online.

 Go ahead and spend some time video chatting with friends or family as your guinea pigs.
 Get to know the ins and outs of the chat platform your potential employer uses in order to avoid technical gaffes during the interview process.

 Pro tip: one of the first things you should do is find the option on your platform of choice that allows you to screen share select browser windows instead of your entire desktop.
 You don’t necessarily need to share your entire personal computing life with everyone on the call.

 6. Remote Work is NOT too Good to Be True, But Some Remote Jobs Are

 Before I started working remotely, I always thought there had to be a catch—you can’t really make good money working for a reputable company from your living room, right??

 Of course you totally can, but not without some caveats.
-While quality remote jobs abound, you still need to keep an eye out for scams and opportunities that sell themselves as the dream but aren’t all that.
+While quality entry level remote jobs abound, you still need to keep an eye out for scams and opportunities that sell themselves as the dream but aren’t all that.